-- It ensures that none of the parties signing the document, including the client, can access the original signatures, modify or extract them.
+- It ensures that none of the parties signing the document, including the client, can access the original signatures, and modify or extract them.

 Requirements for Advanced Electronic Signature

-An electronic signature is considered advanced when it meets a series of requirements which are embodied in Article 26 of eIDAS Regulation.
+An electronic signature is considered advanced when it meets a series of requirements which are embodied in Article 26 of the eIDAS Regulation.
 These are: